Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 General Dentistry Expertise

 It is the study of conditions and diseases that affect the supporting structures of the teeth.
-Dr. Lindsey Marshall and her Philadelphia dental team emphasize the importance of taking preventative measures to maintain the structural health of your teeth and gums, and thus prevent gum disease.
+Dr. Lindsey Marshall and her dental team emphasize the importance of taking preventative measures to maintain the structural health of your teeth and gums, and thus prevent gum disease.

-Factors Contributing to Periodontal Disease
+Factors Contributing To Gum Disease

 Poor dental hygiene is not the only cause of gum disease, although it is a common one.
 Other causes include: